 This is a wonderful opportunity for us.
 In one sense, sermons on the new life are unnecessary.
 You really can't be taught the new life.
 Have you ever noticed how when some people are learning something for the first time, that they just seem to take off?
 They have this innate ability to learn something new at an exponential rate.
-When you see them do their thing we say, "They're a natural!" or simply that they're "Gifted" or perhaps that "they were made to do this!"
+When you see them do their thing we say, "They're a natural!" or simply that they're "gifted" or perhaps that "they were made to do this!"
 In this sense, this is true for you when it comes to sanctification.
 You don't need to be taught; this is something that God gives you and it is now innate.
 The Holy Spirit works in and through you and this is just who you are; this is just what you do!

 On the other hand, we do need to be taught, but not because the Holy Spirit is any way lacking.
-The reason, however, is that there is another part of you that completely resists the work of the Holy Spirit.
-Yes, you are a new creation (2nd Cor.
-5:17), but you still have that old part of you called "the flesh" or "the sinful nature" which resists the work of God in your life.
-This is a reality in us which we easily underestimate.
-There is an old saying, "the devil made me do it," but you don't need the devil to blame when it comes to that part of you which justifies rebelling against God, His Word, and His will.
+The reason, however, is that there is another part of you and me that completely resists the work of the Holy Spirit.
+Yes, you are a new creation $(2^{nd} \text{ Cor.
+5:17})$, but you still have that old part of you called "the flesh" or "the sinful nature" which hangs around your necks and always resists the work of God in your life.
+This is the reality in us which we easily underestimate.
+There is an old saying, "the devil made me do it," but you don't need the devil to blame when it comes to that part of you which makes excuses for rebelling against God, His Word, and His will.
 Through the flesh, you are perpetually tempted to place what you want over and above what God wants.
-Be careful Christian.
+Be careful dear Christian!

 If this situation gets out of hand, then you could lose the Holy Spirit (not because the Holy Spirit is fickle, but because you would in effect be turning your back on Him) and you would -- in turn -- lose faith.
 Note that God is always faithful; He promises to always hold you, but He does not hold you prisoner.
 While nothing can take you from Him (John 10:28), you have the ability to forsake God (it's called "falling away," Mark 8:13).
 This causes us to be constantly watchful (1st Peter 5:8).
-We have much to lose if we were to choose to actively and deliberately rebel against our Creator and Redeemer.
+We have much to lose if we were to choose to reject faith and live in rebellion while giving up repentance.
 You've probably heard the saying, "We have met the enemy, and he is us."
 Don't underestimate yourself.
 You are capable of cutting yourself off from God.